SCORP: Scene-Consistent Multi-agent Diffusion Planning with Stable Online Reinforcement Post-Training for Cooperative Driving: Experiments and Discussion

-On WOMD, we compare four strong open-source baselines: VBD~\cite{huang2024versatile}, SMART-large~\cite{wu2024smart}, SMART-tiny-CLSFT~\cite{zhang2025closed}, and TrafficBotsV1.5~\cite{zhang2024trafficbots}.
+\textbf{Performance Evaluation.} We compare four strong open-source baselines: VBD~\cite{huang2024versatile}, SMART-large~\cite{wu2024smart}, SMART-tiny-CLSFT~\cite{zhang2025closed}, and TrafficBotsV1.5~\cite{zhang2024trafficbots}.
 They cover autoregressive, behavior-cloning, and diffusion paradigms.
 Each scenario runs for 8 s in closed loop with replanning at 1 Hz.
-Table~\ref{tab:benchmark_womd} shows that \textsc{Multi-ORFT} leads on all three primary closed-loop objectives.
-Compared with the strong SMART-tiny-CLSFT baseline, which uses targeted closed-loop supervised fine-tuning, our method reduces CR from 2.10 to 1.89 (-10.0\%) and OR from 1.53 to 1.36 (-11.1\%), while increasing AS from 8.47 to 8.61 (+1.66\%).
+Table~\ref{tab:benchmark_womd} shows that \textsc{SCORP} leads on all three primary closed-loop objectives and delivers superior closed-loop planning performance, yielding 10.47\%--28.26\% and 1.70\%--7.22\% improvements in safety-related metrics (CR and OR) and efficiency metrics, respectively, over strong representative baselines on WOMD.
+Compared with SMART-tiny-CLSFT, a state-of-the-art open-source baseline that uses targeted closed-loop supervised fine-tuning, our method reduces CR from 2.10 to 1.89 (-10.0\%) and OR from 1.53 to 1.36 (-11.1\%), while increasing AS from 8.47 to 8.61 (+1.66\%).
 Relative to the pretrained policy in Table~\ref{tab:post_training_methods}, online post-training yields 7.4\% lower CR, 19.0\% lower OR, and 3.0\% higher AS.
-This is consistent with the mechanism: VG-GRPO directly optimizes safety and efficiency rewards in closed loop, enabling better interaction outcomes under distribution shift.
+These results demonstrate the effectiveness of the proposed scene-conditioned pre-training and closed-loop RL post-training paradigm.

 \textbf{Post-training Methods.} We further compare four post-training strategies, SFT, DPO, offline RL, and online RL, as shown in Table~\ref{tab:post_training_methods}.
-All methods improve over the pre-training-only policy in part, but with different objective alignment.
+All methods improve upon the pre-training-only policy to some extent, but with different objective alignment.
 SFT mainly improves imitation-oriented diagnostics (ADE).
-DPO and offline RL improve selected indicators but can degrade the balance between safety and efficiency. \textsc{Multi-ORFT} with online RL provides the most consistent co-improvement on the primary closed-loop objectives CR, OR, and AS, reflecting the benefit of coupling diffusion group sampling with VG-GRPO.
+DPO and offline RL improve selected indicators but can degrade the balance between safety and efficiency. \textsc{SCORP} with online RL provides the most consistent co-improvement on the primary closed-loop objectives CR, OR, and AS, reflecting the benefit of coupling diffusion group sampling with VG-GRPO.